 Abstract

-This document presents the status of the long tail of science platform.
-It includes a description of the architecture, the processes, and the associated services integrated or under integration.
-The deliverable also reports on a survey done among NGIs and service providers about the services that should be higher priority for future integration.
+This document presents the status of the long tail of science (LTOS) processes, policies and tools, and it includes a description of the architecture, the processes, and the associated services (the “platforms”) to be integrated or under integration.
+The deliverable also reports on a survey involving NGIs and service providers aiming at gathering information about the experience gathered at national level when engaging with the long tail of science, and about the services for end-users that provide the greatest value proposition.
+Purpose of this survey is to collect information on new services to be accessed via the EGI LTOS and to formulate a business plan.

 COPYRIGHT NOTICE